In Ukraine, broken lives in a broken house, just one of many - NewsBreak

 When a house symbolizing a lifetime of labor and memories is destroyed, how does one rebuild?

-Nila Zelinska and her husband, Eduard, returned for the first time this week to what used to be their home in a village outside Kyiv.
+Nila Zelinska and her husband, Eduard, returned for the first time this week what used to be their home in a village outside Kyiv .
 It was in ruins, reduced to charred walls with no roof by shelling in the days after Russia’s Feb.
 24 invasion of Ukraine.

 “Rex!
 Rex!” she yelled, calling for the black Labrador they’d been forced to leave behind.
 Only later did the faithful hound finally reappear, tail wagging under its owner's loving caresses.